Helping The Hurt Attorney Blog

 If you haven't been already, you are probably going to be in a car accident at some point.

-But don't worry, that's no reason to become a hermit and never leave your house and drive anywhere.
+But don't worry—that's no reason to become a hermit, and never leave your house or drive anywhere.

-Most accidents are fender benders, and we recover quickly from them.
+Most accidents are minor fender benders, and we recover quickly from them.

-And, if you're prepared and you know what to do after an accident, it'll make things much easier on you.
+And if you're prepared and you know what to do after an accident, it will make things much easier on you.

 Doing the six things we talked about above will make your life much more manageable after your accident.